-9.11.8 TERMINATION OF END DAMS AT RAKE
+9.10.8 TERMINATION OF END DAMS AT RAKE

-Once the rake trim is installed at the ridge line or high eave the end dam can be installed.
+Once the rake trim is installed at the ridge line or high eave, the end dam and back-up plate can be installed.

-The back-up channel should end at the sliding rake plate as shown on page 84.
+The back-up plate must be field modified to clear the sliding rake plate.

-Install the tape sealant to extend up the face of the rake as shown.
+Install the endlap sealant to extend up the face of the rake as shown.